Nick Franklin (baseball)

-Nicholas Edward Franklin (born March 2, 1991) is an American professional baseball second baseman and outfielder who is currently a free agent.
+Nicholas Edward Franklin (born March 2, 1991) is an American former professional baseball second baseman and outfielder.
 He was drafted by the Seattle Mariners in the first round, 27th pick overall, of the 2009 Major League Baseball Draft.
 He attended Lake Brantley High School where he won numerous awards, including being named the player of the year by the Orlando Sentinel in 2009.
-He has played in Major League Baseball (MLB) for the Seattle Mariners, Tampa Bay Rays, Milwaukee Brewers, and Los Angeles Angels.
+He played in Major League Baseball (MLB) for the Seattle Mariners, Tampa Bay Rays, Milwaukee Brewers, and Los Angeles Angels.

 Amateur career

 In 2007 and 2008, Franklin played for the USA Baseball Youth National Team, which played in Canada and Venezuela.
 Franklin attended Lake Brantley High School.
 He took two months off of baseball after his junior season to weight train.
 On April 16, 2009 Orlando Sentinel named Franklin the "Boy Athlete of the Week".
 Franklin was named the "Orlando Sentinel Baseball Player of the Year" in 2009 after he batted .538 with 11 home runs.
 During his time in high school, a professional baseball scout compared Franklin's skills to that of a "switch-hitting Michael Young".